-The Service Provider may find it necessary to enter a customer's premises; however this should be done at reasonable times.
+The Service Provider may find it necessary to enter a customer's premises; however, this should be done at reasonable times.
 The Service Provider should utilize several methods of official identification for its employees and agents during the discharge of their obligations, which requires them to enter unto someone's property.
 This may include the following:

-- An identity card showing the company name, their own name, a reference number and a colour photograph of the individual; - The Service Provider will take all necessary steps to ensure that all ID cards are returned when an employee is no longer employed with T&TEC - Where possible, all vehicles used by the Service Provider for visits to customer's premises will carry its logo; - Where possible, all employees will wear clothing indicating that they are from the Service Provider for visits to customers' premises; - As far as practicable, where entry unto a private property is necessary, suitable notice should be issued to the property owner/occupier; and - Employees or persons acting on behalf of the Service Provider must not enter the premises without permission or an occupier being present except in cases of emergency to protect life and property.
+- An identity card showing the company name, their own name, a reference number and a colour photograph of the individual; - The Service Provider will take all necessary steps to ensure that all ID cards are returned when an employee is no longer employed with T&TEC - Where possible, all vehicles used by the Service Provider for visits to customer's premises will carry its logo; - Where possible, all employees will wear clothing indicating that they are from the Service Provider for visits to customers' premises; - As far as practicable, where entry unto a private property is necessary, suitable notice should be issued to the property owner/occupier; and - Employees or persons acting on behalf of the Service Provider will only be allowed to enter the premises of a customer when allowed by the customer/occupier/owner or where suitable notice provided to the customer/owner has elapsed, except in cases of emergency to protect life and property.